rayrutjes/domain-foundation/README.md

 Requirements
 ------------

-This package is supported on PHP 5.5/5.6, but also PHP-HHVM.
+This package is supported on PHP 5.6/7, but also PHP-HHVM.

-Php xdebug extension is required to run phpspec tests.

 Contributing